palistra/devops-demolabs/Lab-1-Order-Pipeline.md

   1. Click on the **+** plus icon on the right side of the screen to add a Tool Integration.
   2. Click on **Delivery Pipeline** to create a new Delivery Pipeline (we will add tool integrations to this).
-  3. Under 'Pipeline name:', enter "orders-toolchain-lab" and select the 'Show apps in the VIEW APP menu' checkbox.
+  3. Under 'Pipeline name:', enter "orders-api-toolchain-lab".

   ![CreateDeliveryPipeline](screenshots/CreateDeliveryPipeline.jpg)
   4. Click **Create Integration**.